-David Millar is a gay software engineer, puzzle author, taco enthusiast, cat guardian, and stand-up comic in Fort Worth, Texas, United States.
+David Millar is a gay software engineer, puzzle author, taco enthusiast, and cat guardian in Fort Worth, Texas, United States.
 Dave uses he/him pronouns.
 Dave can be reached at:

 Quick and easy to access schedule of weekly comedy open mics in the DFW metroplex.
 Splits out mics by city center and day and displays them in a calendar view by time that makes planning a busy night out effortless.